programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

     return gcs_destination_uri
 ```

-Now that the OCR process is complete and that the reponse files are stored in the console, you can create an ordered list containing each "blob" ensuring that they will be read in the correct order.
+Now that the OCR process is complete and that the response files are stored in the console, you can create an ordered list containing each "blob" ensuring that they will be read in the correct order.

 ```
 def l_blobs(gcs_destination_uri):